Happy Hunting Grounds in the Arctic

 What large-scale whaling did to the traditional hunting of the Inuit, is little debated in (Western-originated) studies on North Atlantic whaling.
 The global picture is that the first encounters with the Inuit before and after the start of the whaling, could be violent.
 But through time the Inuit and Europeans got used to each other.
 Also, there was actually not much competition on hunting whales.
 Much of what Europeans considered waste of a whale, namely the tale and the outer skin, were considered most valuable by the Inuit.
 The outer skin contains much vitamin C. So, they were no competitors, and the food-supply was not negatively upset by the European whalers (Leinenga 2015).
 Possibly even enhanced.

 Already in 1656, Nicolas Tunes from the town of Flushing (Vlissingen) in the province of Zeeland, reports after sailing to Greenland that there are commercial possibilities for trade.
 Europeans supplied the Inuit with different products, like pans, knives, axes and woolen cloth.
 In return they got furs, ivory of walrus and narwals.
 Besides this trade, which was forbidden by Denmark for all non-Danish, there was small-scale souvenir trade.
 Later, at the end of the eighteenth century, also guns for hunting were traded.
 Of course, Europeans exported besides merchandise also contagious diseases, especially smallpox.
 This has led to many fatalities.
-We only don't know how many victims.
+We only do not know how many victims.
 There are reports that ninety percent of a settlement died, and we may assume the impact on the Inuit must have been very significant.

-Presenting in this blog post this historic image of whaling from an, admittedly and purposely biased, Frisian perspective extracted from the existing studies, wasn't easy.
+Presenting in this blog post this historic image of whaling from an, admittedly and purposely biased, Frisian perspective extracted from the existing studies, was not easy.
 It's either a history of Denmark, of Germany, or of the Netherlands.
-Often is spoken in studies and books about the north of Germany, region Schleswig, Lower Saxony, the Wadden Sea islands, etc., instead of Friesland, Ostfriesland or Nordfriesland.
+Often is spoken in studies and books about the north of Germany, region Schleswig, Lower Saxony, the Wadden Sea islands, etc., instead of Friesland, Ostfriesland, or Nordfriesland.
 It contributes to the situation that there is anno 2021 (date of writing) no integral statistical approach if one wants look at it from a historic Frisian point of view.
 Above, in general every study has a different (ways of presenting) statistics.

 However, the rough but evident picture is that Frisians, especially those from the Wadden Sea islands, from Vlieland to Sylt, played an important role when it came to manning and commandeering whaling ships.
 During the mid-seventeenth and mid-eighteenth centuries, their share was about fifty percent.
-When one realizes these Frisian lands were thinly populated, it's fair to say that their role is even more remarkable.
+When one realizes these Frisian lands were thinly populated, it is fair to say that their role is even more remarkable.

 Modern whaling industry after the Second World War was devastating for the baleen whale populations.
 Species nearly wiped out are the humpback whale, blue whale, fin whale, sei whale, bryde’s whale, southern right whale, and several more.
 In 1986, the International Whaling Commission (IWC) decided to impose a moratorium on whaling, except for non-commercial hunting by several native peoples like the Inuit.
 Japan continued the hunt based on so-called scientific purposes.
 Iceland and Norway never acknowledged the IWC altogether and continued commercial hunting in their vast territorial waters supposedly inherited by the Vikings.
 In 2019, Japan resumed, despite the moratorium, commercial hunting within its territorial waters.
 It ceased the hunt in the Antarctic for scientific purposes, though.
 Organizations like Greenpeace, and the more aggressive Sea Shepherd, still do not rest.